chriskyfung/amp-affiliately-jekyll-theme/README.md

 download: true
 ```

-If an release exists in the repository, an additional button that links to the latest release will be shown.
+If a release exists in the repository, an additional button that links to the latest release will be shown.

+**Note**: Authentication is required to get your repository data in order to show the release button.
+Please follow the docs of [jekyll
+/github-metadata](https://github.com/jekyll/github-metadata/blob/master/docs/authentication.md) to set up your personal access token.

 You can also override the latest release button by defining a URL under the `download` variable, _e.g._: